marp-team/marp-cli/README.md

 export default config
 ```

-Or you can use Vite-like `defineConfig` helper from Marp CLI instead.
+Or you can import Vite-like `defineConfig` helper from Marp CLI instead.

 ```javascript
 import { defineConfig } from '@marp-team/marp-cli'